jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week4/4-6_Custom_Commands.md

 $ chmod 740 file.txt
 ```

 **!!!
 Exercise:** To explore aspects of chmod, let's use a program that is executable.
-Make a file called hello_user.sh.
+Make a file called `hello_user.sh`.
 Copy and paste the following content into this file.

 ```
 #!/bin/bash